Liozon/powershell-folder-subfolders-creator/README.md

 To run the script, simply double-clic on `Run script.bat`.
 The BAT file will start PowerShell and the script.
 You'll be prompted to confirm the folders creation, no folders will be created before you confirm the script:
 ![Prompt](./Images/Confirm%20prompt.jpg "Prompt")

+## Release notes

+### v1.1

+- Added the script version in the console output

+### v1.0

+- Initial release
+- Import and read the CSV file for the structure to be built
+- User prompt before creating folders and subfolders